breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 ## Linear chains

 Let's iterate through a linked list.
-We will initialize the pointer to the head of the list, and use multiplication to advance the pointer by a single element.
-We add an implicit self-loop to the final node, and halt whenever we detect a fixpoint.
+To do so, we will initialize the pointer to the head of the list, and use multiplication to advance the pointer by a single element.
+We add an implicit self-loop to the final node, and halt whenever a fixpoint is detected.
+This structure is known as an [absorbing Markov chain](https://en.wikipedia.org/wiki/Absorbing_Markov_chain).

 <table>
 <tr>